Crying man bends over and reaches for a mirror on the floor. In the reflection he is smiling, not crying.

 Then the treatment side effects kick in and can change your life immeasurably.

-Missing my life before cancer
+Missing my life before prostate cancer

 I spent a lot of time mourning the old pre-cancer life I had lost.
 The reality is that I spent far too much time thinking about dying and lost the joy of living as a result.